 The analysis started from the prior probability, and then repeatedly calculated updated probabilities based on the likelihood ratio of each association.
+Give more detail -1

 The SNP that had the greatest relative influence on the diabetes risk (i.e. on the adjusted probability) was rs9465871, while the SNP with the greatest absolute influence was rs7901695 (increases of 1.32-fold and 10.4% respectively).
+Rs9465871 alone, 1.5 fold -1